AsahiLinux/docs/docs/Apple-Platform-Security-Crash-Course.md

 Asahi Linux creates a small APFS container and volume set with the correct file structure to be recognised as a valid OS, then uses Apple's tooling to set its security to Permissive and enroll m1n1 as its signed boot object.
 We do not - and never will - alter the security settings of _any other_ OS volume, nor will Apple's security policies for those containers affect the Asahi volume.
-More details can be found at [[Open OS Ecosystem on Apple Silicon Macs]].
+More details can be found at [Open OS Ecosystem on Apple Silicon Macs](Open-OS-Ecosystem-on-Apple-Silicon-Macs.md).